skarppi/logbook/README.md

 I use two-stage arming.
 Switch SA is a safety switch and also turns on the logging, then switch SB arms the quadcopter.
 Flight timer starts when the quad is armed and throttle is increased.
 A new flight is created when logging is turned off for more than 30 seconds and restarted again.

-After flying is done, connect your transmitter to a computer and drag&drop latest csv files from SD card LOGS directory to Upload-tab of the service.
-A separate uploader iOS app can be used to automatically upload new files using wireless card reader (Kingston MobileLite Wireless or similar).
-Check out code at ```uploader``` folder.
+After flying is done, sync new log files automatically using [uploader iOS app](https://github.com/skarppi/logbook/tree/master/uploader) or connect transmitter to computer and drag&drop latest csv files from SD card LOGS directory to Upload-tab of the service.

-For more information read [Working with Log Files](http://open-txu.org/home/special-interests/telemetry/working-with-log-files/).
+For more information read [Working with Log Files](https://open-txu.org/home/special-interests/telemetry/working-with-log-files/).

 ### Quick Start